wwwlicious/servicestack-orchestration/.docs/tools.md

 however unlikely.

 Nomad also ensures that infrastructure services running in containers are distributed across multiple hosts and/or cloud providers.
-It can keep services on hot-backup to handle container crashes, unresponsiveness or redeployment as infrastructures are added or removed.
+It can keep services on hot-backup to handle container crashes, unresponsiveness or redeployment as infrastructure Servers are added or removed.

 ### for applications

-Nomad deploy containerised ServiceStack applications with fault-tolerance and elastic-scaling
+Nomad manages the running of containerised ServiceStack applications with fault-tolerance and elastic-scaling

 ## Vault